 - Textual files that were uploaded during test execution.

 Application crash report

-To retrieve the Crash Report for the test,
+To retrieve the crash report for the test:

 Tests on multiple devices

-- Device column - list of all devices used.
+- Device column: Lists all devices used

-- Screenshots are available from all of the devices.
+Screenshots are available for all devices involved.